MonmouthSchool/MonmouthSchool.github.io/syllabus/programming-schedule.md

 title: Schedule for Programming For Science Students
 redirect_from: /schedule-intro/
 ---
+## Getting Started:
+With each Set below, browse through the Reading, then use what you've read to complete its Assignment Exercises.

 ### Set 1: Expressions, Types, Variables, Errors, Functions

 #### Reading: